jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

         </extensionElements>
     </userTask>

-Listing 18: Setting execution variables with the value of task variables

 The code is identical for the Marketing Review, so I'll leave that out.
 With those two task listeners in place, I can add code to the decision that will choose the appropriate path based on the counter: